 Female urology is a subspecialty of urology that focuses on the diagnosis and treatment of urological conditions that commonly affect women.
 These conditions are due to the unique anatomy of the female urinary tract and reproductive system.
-Our expert team of urologists use the latest technology to offer a comprehensive evaluation and treatment plan for these patients.
+Our expert team of urologists, including Dr. Yvonne Koch, one of the select few female urologists in South Florida to specialize in the unique urological needs of women, utilizes the latest technology to offer a comprehensive evaluation and treatment plan for these patients.

 Urological Conditions in Women